-Wandsworth prison terror suspect escape: Hunt for former soldier Daniel Abed Khalife
+Daniel Abed Khalife: Terror suspect escaped Wandsworth prison ‘clinging to food van’

 A major manhunt is underway for a suspected terrorist who has escaped from a London prison.

+Daniel Abed Khalife, a serving British Army soldier, is thought to have used straps to cling on to a food delivery van while wearing a chef’s uniform.

-Daniel Abed Khalife, a serving British Army soldier, was reported to the Metropolitan Police this morning after he was reported missing from HMP Wandsworth.
+He was reported to the Metropolitan Police this morning after he was reported missing from HMP Wandsworth.

 It is believed that he escaped from the Category B prison at 7.50am.